Meeting the cost of pet care

 For those considering pet health insurance, AAHA offers the following suggestions:

 - Be sure you understand what the policy covers.
-Some policies will cover some preventative care, such as vaccinations, but there may be additional cost for this coverage.
+Some policies will cover some preventive care, such as vaccinations, but there may be an additional cost for this coverage

-Adopted by the American Animal Hospital Association Board of Directors, June 2007.
+Adopted by the American Animal Hospital Association Board of Directors June 2007.
+Updated June 2013.